 Method

-- Heat 1/4 cup olive oil and butter over medium-high heat in a large skillet or sauté pan.
+- Heat 1/4 cup ghee or clarified butter over medium-high heat in a large skillet or sauté pan.
 It should be shimmering but not smoking (if it begins to smoke, don’t worry, just lower the heat a bit).

 - Fry chicken cutlets until nicely browned, 3-5 minutes, and flip, cooking another 2 minutes.
 If they’re not completely cooked through this is okay; they’ll finish cooking in the sauce at the end.
 Reserve on a plate.